apache/ignite/modules/web-console/assembly/README.txt

 Troubleshooting
 -------------------------------------
 1. On Windows check that MongoDB is not blocked by Antivirus/Firewall/Smartscreen.
-2. Root permission is required to bind to 80 port under Mac OS X and Linux, but you may always start Web Console on another port if you don't have such permission.
+2. Root permission is required to bind to 80 port under macOS and Linux, but you may always start Web Console on another port if you don't have such permission.
 3. For extended debug output start Web Console as following:
-	On Linux execute command in terminal: `DEBUG=mongodb-* ./ignite-web-console-linux` On Windows execute two commands in terminal:
+     On macOS/Linux execute command in terminal: `DEBUG=mongodb-* ./ignite-web-console-linux` On Windows execute two commands in terminal:
          `SET DEBUG=mongodb-*`
          `ignite-web-console-win.exe`